 Fun Activities Kids Will Love

-You don’t just bring kids camping so you can be somewhere else – you bring them out to show them they can have fun without the distractions of television, videogames, and smartphones.
-There is so much to do that you should never be bored, and you can get ready ahead of time by preparing the games and outdoor activities you want to share.
-Most of the games and activities are far less expensive than comparable games back home, and the children can also learn a lot about nature and science while having a great time.
+You don’t just bring kids camping so you can be somewhere else—you bring them out to show them they can have fun without the distractions of television, videogames, and smartphones.
+There is so much to do that you should never be bored, and you can get ready ahead of time by preparing the games and outdoor activities for children you want to share.
+Most of the games and activities are far less expensive than comparable games back home, and the children can also learn a lot about nature and science while having a great time, learning to appreciate the great outdoors.

 You can tell the kids it’s just a fun game, but scavenger hunts are also very educational.
 Depending on the age of the children and what they already know, you can make a list of either very simple items (like acorns or pine cones) or harder (like specific flowers or trees, or certain kinds of animal tracks).
 Remind your campers that they are to leave things as they find them, and not to deliberately pick flowers or otherwise tamper with the natural order.